 Laramie, Wyoming, August 8-10, 2023

 Applications for this event have closed.

-In the classroom, participants will gain experience with the IGUaNA teaching materials under the guidance of the module authors.
-We will guide discussions about how to include IGUaNA materials in participants' courses, and consider how to overcome possible roadblocks and limitations.
-Participants will each come away with a specific plan for how to incorporate IGUaNA materials and concepts into their courses, and an understanding of how to access equipment used in the workshop for their own teaching.
+In the classroom, participants will gain experience with the IGUaNA teaching materials and some of the GETSI teaching materials under the guidance of the module authors.
+We will guide discussions about how to include IGUaNA and GETSI materials in participants' courses, and consider how to overcome possible roadblocks and limitations.
+Participants will each come away with a specific plan for how to incorporate IGUaNA and GETSI materials and concepts into their courses and an understanding of how to access equipment used in the workshop for their own teaching.

 There will be no cost to participants for participating in the workshop.
 All expenses, including travel expenses, will be covered by the National Science Foundation's Seismological Facilities for the Advancement of Geoscience (SAGE) Award under Cooperative Support Agreement EAR-1851048.

 See the workshop overview and draft program for more information.

 The workshop will take place at the University of Wyoming campus and in the Medicine Bow National Forest.
 Tutorials and discussions will be hosted in accessible active-learning classroom spaces and training on software related to field measurements will be done in the Geology & Geophysics Department computer labs.
 Field activities will take advantage of a long-term research site ~15 min drive from campus in the Laramie Mountain range.